-At the law office of attorney Sam Walker, we have been helping clients receive favorable settlements and/or court ordered divisions of property through a detailed analysis of their community and separate property rights.
+At Walker Law Corporation, we have been helping clients receive favorable settlements and/or court ordered divisions of property through a detailed analysis of their community and separate property rights.
 If you have high value assets at stake you need our experience to assist you obtain a favorable and just result.
 Give us a call for a free consultation on your property and business valuation questions and put our experience to work for you.

 The Divorce proceedings in either the Los Angeles County Superior Court or Orange County Superior Court will first include a determination of what assets or liabilities are owned by either of the parties at the time of filing for divorce.
 Once all assets and liabilities are determined the Court will split the property based upon the community ownership percentage if community property or award outright if separate property.

 If a specific item of property such as the family home cannot be split in kind the court may allow one of the parties to take sole ownership and to pay the other spouse their community interest based upon the market value.
 If neither party wishes to keep the family house the Court may order the family home sold and the net proceeds after sale divided in some equitable manner among the parties based upon their community interest.

 These determinations may require further examination if one party owned the home prior to marriage or paid the mortgage on the home during marriage with community income.
 In either of these cases the Los Angeles County Superior Court or Orange County Superior Court would consider both the separate and community interests in the family home including any appreciation in value.
 All Property divisions in either Los Angeles County Superior Court or Orange County Superior Court will be based upon the characterization of the property as community property or separate property.